Search...Search plugins and themes...

 Pairing

 The first device must be paired with the pairing token.
-Every other device can be paired with the Request / Authorize flow.
+Every other device joins through a short-lived invite approved by an already-paired device.

 First device